mermaid-js/mermaid/README.md

 *Mermaid was created by Knut Sveidqvist for easier documentation.*

+*[Tyler Long](https://github.com/tylerlong) has became a collaborator since April 2017.*

-Knut has not done all work by him self, here is the full list of the projects [contributors](https://github.com/knsv/mermaid/graphs/contributors).
+Here is the full list of the projects [contributors](https://github.com/knsv/mermaid/graphs/contributors).